-Northern lights Quebec City tonight
+Northern lights in Quebec City tonight

 7-day outlook for Quebec City